 As we adapt to the evolving situation, we will aim to meet your needs in different ways and preserve access to medical services.

 Introduction of Telephone Consultations – Medicare is now going to pay GPs to consult patients via telephone, with the aim being to reduce exposure risks for both Doctors and patients.
-All patients can have a bulk-billed phone consultation with their Doctor.
-If you need scripts, a referral or anything at all, our receptionists will book in a phone consultation for you., or you can still book online.
+Patients can have a phone consultation with their Doctor.
+If you need scripts, a referral or anything at all, our receptionists will book in a phone consultation for you, or you can still book online.
 This way we are able to continue to care for your health needs without you coming into the Practice.
 If the Doctor needs to see you for a physical examination, then we ask you to adhere to the new guidelines that we have put in place for all of our protection.

 You will notice some changes in the practice environment as we adhere to social distancing guidelines.
 You may also be asked to wait in your car, rather than inside the waiting room.
 The waiting room has been rearranged to adhere to the social distancing rules.
 We ask that you wash your hands before coming in to see the doctor and then use hand sanitiser on entry to the practice.